 • You can vary the flavor by adding different extracts.

 • My Raspberry Sauce Recipe has been shared shared on the blog a number of times.
 Made with a bag of frozen berries, it’s a cinch to throw together.
+Make sure to strain the seeds for a nice smooth sauce.

 Overhead view of a white dessert platter with bite sized cheesecakes topped with raspberry sauce and fresh raspberries

-More Mini Desserts You’ll Love
+More Mini Desserts You’ll Love:

 I have a rule of thumb when setting up a dessert buffet.
 One chocolate dessert, one lemon dessert, one plain/vanilla dessert.
 If you need a 4th, I’d recommend something fruity.
 There’s something for everyone!